A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

+The primary improvements come from the reduced failures in proof operations and the increased hammer success rate.
+These gains cannot be attributed to the ATP enhancement, because both Minilang and Isar use the same SH* backend in this comparison.
+Since our controlled comparison isolates language choice as the only variable, we believe these gains stem from Minilang's design helping models generate more logically valid proof steps (reducing operation failures) whose resulting proof obligations are more tractable for SH* (increasing its success rate). \begin{finding} \textbf{RA 2}: The improvement brought by redesigning the proof language can extend beyond syntax errors to enhance models' capability of generating logically correct proofs \end{finding}

-We also observe a slight increase in term language errors for MiniLang, despite no modifications to this aspect of the language.
-This likely reflects the sequential nature of our error analysis, which reports only the first error encountered --- as MiniLang resolves certain types of errors, other unrelated issues may become more visible in the error categorization.
+We also observe an increase in term language errors for Minilang, despite no modifications to this aspect of the language.
+This likely reflects the sequential nature of our error analysis, which reports only the first error encountered --- as Minilang resolves certain types of errors, other unrelated issues may become more visible in the error categorization.

-\subsubsection{RQ3: Training Corpora for a New Proof Language}
+\subsubsection{RQ 3: Training Corpora for a New Proof Language}

-The MiniLang training corpus is obtained by translating Isabelle's AFP.
+The Minilang training corpus is obtained by translating Isabelle's existing proofs.
 The translation process is incomplete, losing $\sim$15\% of proofs, with higher loss rates observed for longer declarative proofs (\cref{fig:translation-distr}).
-Despite this data reduction, MiniLang's experimental results still demonstrate clear advantages due to language improvements.
-This validates the effectiveness of our translation-based approach. \begin{finding} \textbf{RA3}: Rule-based translation is an effective approach to obtain training corpora for freshly crafted proof languages. \end{finding}
+Despite this data reduction, Minilang's experimental results still demonstrate clear advantages due to language improvements.
+This validates the effectiveness of our translation-based approach. \begin{finding} \textbf{RA 3}: Rule-based translation is an effective approach to obtain training corpora for a redesigned proof language. \end{finding}